RailsGirlsCPH/mentor-mentee-platform/server/README.md

 ```
 The output from the last command launches a local web page you can interact with.
 The address is given in the output.

+## Keeping uptodate: Dependabot

+Depandabot has been installed on the Server directory https://dependabot.com/#how-it-works

+This bot reviews the Gem's listed in our Gemfile as well as additional depencies listed in packages.json.
+If there are out of date or insecure dependencies Dependabot will create a pull request to update each individual dependency.
+Dependabot provides a backward compatibility score with each proposed update.

+At the moment there is a limit to how many updates the Dependabot will recommend a day, so that we don't get spammed with pull requests.
+We need to incorporate some kind of testing to this update process.
+Dependabot just makes us aware the updates are available, we need to test to make sure the update is compatible with our codebase.
+Please see below.

 ## Running the tests

 Explain how to run the automated tests for this system